The HBS Interview – Two Real Life Experiences

 HBS Interview Experience #1 – Rachel

-At her scheduled interview time, each interviewer came into the waiting area and called the candidate to which he or she was assigned (kind of like a doctor’s office…or a spa).
-After being called by her interviewer, for the first five minutes, Rachel expected someone else to walk in the room.
-After all, HBS is known for its two-on-one interviews.
-However, that never happened.
+At her scheduled interview time, each interviewer came into the waiting area.
+They called their assigned candidate.
+This was kind of like a doctor’s office…or a spa.
+The interviewer called Rachel in.
+During the first five minutes, she expected someone else to enter.
+HBS is known for two-on-one interviews, after all.
+That never happened.
 It was a one-on-one!
-Later Rachel found out that almost everyone who interviewed that day had a one-on-one.
-She was told that the candidates who interviewed the following day, on a Monday, were more likely to have a two-on-one interview.
-In addition, note that the dean is also an interviewer!
-If you interview with him this year, Rachel was told that you would have a two-on-one with the other interviewer primarily taking notes.
+Later, Rachel learned that almost everyone interviewed one-on-one that day.
+Candidates who interviewed the following Monday faced higher odds of a two-on-one.
+The dean also serves as an interviewer.
+If you interview with him, expect a two-on-one.
+The second interviewer primarily takes notes.

-Opening the discussion, Rachel’s interviewer invited her to sit down, not across the table but instead in chairs turned towards each other – very casual.
-She then explained the process and talked about how she had read all of Rachel’s application materials.
-Like most candidates, Rachel felt great to hear that someone had invested as much in reading her app as she had in preparing it!
-The interviewer explained that after the interview, she would prepare a report, Rachel would submit her reflection, then the application would be reviewed in its entirety.
+Opening the discussion, Rachel’s interviewer invited her to sit down.
+They did not sit across the table.
+Instead, they sat in chairs turned towards each other.
+This felt very casual.
+She explained the process.
+She talked about reading all of Rachel’s application materials.
+Most candidates feel great hearing this.
+Rachel felt the same — someone had invested as much in reading her app as she had in preparing it!
+The interviewer explained what would happen after the interview.
+She would prepare a report.
+Rachel would submit her reflection.
+Then the admissions team would review the application in its entirety.

 Then they moved on to the questions.
-Rachel estimated that approximately 5% of her interview was spent on a large extracurricular that she had in college, 85% on her career in consumer packaged goods (CPG), and 10% on her goals.
+Rachel estimated how she spent her interview time.
+Approximately 5% went to a large extracurricular from college.
+85% covered her career in consumer packaged goods (CPG).
+10% focused on her goals.
 Here’s a sampling of the questions they asked:

-- The interviewer noticed that a very large leadership commitment in college was only mentioned in one bullet point, so she asked for more information
+- The interviewer noticed that she mentioned a very large college leadership commitment in only one bullet point, so she asked for more information

 - How did Rachel decide to work for the company she worked for right after college (Rachel very effectively parlayed her college experience into how she chose her career)